The Runaround (1931 film): Production

 The musical sequences originally in the film were recycled from an aborted Technicolor revue, which was to have been titled Radio Revels of 1930.

 As a result of the quality of the color work in this film, Radio Pictures decided to produce three more pictures in the new process.
 The first of these, Fanny Foley Herself (1931), was the only one to be completed and released in Technicolor.
 The titles of the two other features were Marcheta and Bird of Paradise.
 While Marcheta seems to have been abandoned, Bird of Paradise became a black-and-white production starring Dolores del Río and released in 1932.

 Mary Brian was borrowed from Paramount Pictures, to whom she was under contract, to make this picture.
 Noel Francis and Jack Mulhall were originally cast to be in this film, but were replaced.
 Mary Astor was originally cast in the part of Mary Brian.

 Preservation status

 Only an incomplete black-and-white copy of the cut version seems to have survived.
-It was released intact in countries outside the United States (under the title "Waiting for the Bride"), where a backlash against musicals never occurred, but it is unknown whether a copy of this version still exists.
+It was released intact in countries outside the United States (under the title "Waiting for the Bride"), where a backlash against musicals never occurred, but it is currently unknown whether a copy of this version still exists.

 Reception

-The film recorded a loss of $160,000.
+The film recorded an ultimate loss of $160,000.